UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 #### Source XRT
 The next thing to take care of will be to set up the environment to run the Vitis Software Platform.
 The set up procedure is followed from the [*Vitis Unified Software Platform Documentation.
 Embedded Software Development.
 Page: 21*](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1400-vitis-embedded.pdf).

-This includes setting up the 'settings64.sh' and 'setup.sh' files in the Vitis and Xilinx XRT installation directories, respectively.
+This includes sourcing the 'settings64.sh' and 'setup.sh' files in the Vitis and Xilinx XRT installation directories, respectively.
 To avoid needing to type the source commands into the shell every time we want to use the tools, you can add a couple lines to the .bashrc script.
 To modify this system wide, we will use a text editor, atom, to modify the script.
 For Ubuntu, the bash.bashrc script is located in the /etc directory.
 The script can be easily openned with the following command.
 The 'atom' sentence can be switched for any other text editor installed in the system.

 > sudo atom /etc/bash.bashrc